groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### Radius Client

 The DSAS includes the possibility to use a radius serveur for the authentification of user passwords.
-The user accounts mist be setup on the DSAS with the same usernames as the Radius server, and only the role of validating the user is delegated to the Radius Server.
+The user accounts must be setup on the DSAS with the same usernames as the Radius server, and only the role of validating the user is delegated to the Radius Server.
 The accounts themselves remain local to the DSAS.
 If, and only if, the radius serveur